KCSF: Early years

 During the Golden Age of Radio, KVOR was a CBS affiliate, airing its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts.
-It broadcast on 1270 kilocycles, at 1,000 watts of power, with studios in the Antlers Hotel.
+It broadcast on 1270 kHz, at 1,000 watts of power, with studios in the Antlers Hotel.
 In the 1940s, it moved to 1300 kHz.
 In 1960, it added an FM sister station, KVOR-FM (now KKPK), simulcasting the AM station's programming.
 In 1968, KVOR received permission from the Federal Communications Commission to boost its daytime power to 5,000 watts.

-Middle of the Road
+Middle of the road

 In the 1960s, as network programming shifted to television, KVOR switched to a middle of the road format of popular music, news and sports, still as a CBS affiliate.
 By the 1980s, as music listening switched to FM, KVOR began adding talk programming to its line up, using NBC's Talknet service at night.

-Switch to Talk
+Switch to talk

-By 1984, KVOR had completed the switch to all-talk programming, with its FM station moving to an adult contemporary music format as KSPZ, "Z93."
+By 1984, KVOR had completed the switch to all-talk programming, with its FM station moving to an adult contemporary music format as KSPZ, "Z93".
 KVOR picked up talk shows from the ABC TalkRadio network and added ABC Radio News, replacing CBS as its network.

 In 1996, KVOR and KSPZ (now KKPK) were acquired by Triathlon Broadcasting of Colorado Springs, which also owned KVUU and KSSS (later KTWK).
 During this time, advertising time on these stations was controlled by Citadel Broadcasting through a local marketing agreement (LMA), while the actual broadcast operations were under the control of Triathlon.